This article was updated on July 21, 2019.

 When it comes to tipping, there are a couple of options: cash or card.

 When tipping by cash, you can pay for your bill and include a tip in that money as a total, or pay the bill and leave the tip on the table once you have received change.
+Or you can hand cash directly to the person once they have concluded in providing a service to you.

 When tipping by card, the merchant will offer you two options: